ARNR - Animal & Range Natural Res

 This course involves an in depth investigation of the geomorphological physical and biological parameters unique to riparian areas of the Northern Rocky Mountains and Great Plains.
 Emphasis will be placed on how these parameters interact to create the biotic communities associated with riparian areas.

 ARNR 544.
-Adv Grazing Mgmt & Ecology.
+Advanced Grazing Management and Ecology.
 3 Credits.
 (3 Lec) S alternate years, to be offered odd years.

 PREREQUISITE: NRSM 240 or NRSM 350 or NRSM 351 or BIOE 370.

-Review of management principles for livestock grazing grasslands and shrub lands and their ecological relationship to other areas.
+Review of management principles for livestock grazing rangelands and their ecological relationships.
 Study design and scientific results will be examined to critically review information.

 ARNR 575.
 Prof Paper & Project.
 1-4 Credits.
 (1-4 Ind; 6 cr max) F,S,Su